Can a simple date night really make that much difference in a marriage? That's a great question!

 According to the National Marriage Project, couples who spend time together at least once a week are:

 If you haven’t been on a date in a while, it just might be a really good idea for your marriage.
-Click here for some creative date ideas that don’t have to break the bank.
+We've got plenty of great ideas for some creative dates that don't have to break the bank.